 “This is what it looks like to hold up your music when you are singing (I would give a demonstration).
 Do you hold your music this way all of the time or do you catch yourself with your music down and then remember on your own to lift it up?
 Whenever you catch yourself with your music down and make that adjustment, you are doing a great job in gaining awareness, but that should not be marked as ‘always’.
 That would be considered ‘most of the time’.
 How often do you need to be reminded to hold up your music?
 It’s great that you are following directions when I ask you to raise your music; that is considered ‘some of the time’ because if I didn’t remind you, you would likely not be holding up your music.
 I view ‘occasionally’ as you not only rarely remembering to hold up your music, but when I remind you to do so, you are sometimes defiant and refuse to do so; if you circle ‘almost never’, it is clear you do not want to develop this skill, nor are you willing to follow directions.”

 Note: While this process may appear tedious to you and to some of your students, it should only take around 10 minutes to complete.
-The students will be filling out each line as we speak to them so when we are done speaking, they will be done as well.
+Have your students fill out each line while you are speaking them and addressing each action.
+Your students should complete the self-assessment as you are finished speaking about the self-assessment.

 Sight-Singing Developmental Rubric – for developing students who lack underlying sight-singing skills